locallyoptimistic/LocallyOptimistic/content/post/data-analyst.md

 Until the Data team gets larger, analysts must manage their workloads, scope projects, break up Epics into smaller tasks, prioritize and communicate with stakeholders.
 Analysts likely work in a matrix or pseudo-matrix organization, reporting to a Data lead but with dotted lines to the business.
 Even on a centralized Data team, there are likely several non-Data teams that use the result of the work produced by the analyst to make decisions.
 This means analysts need to balance competing priorities, communicate cross functionally, set expectations, and meet with stakeholders on a constant basis.
 Engineers have Product Managers who can help with all of these tasks, allowing them to focus purely on the code and architecture.

 Some of this kind of work may be done by Analytics Managers, but a lot will still fall on the analyst's shoulders.
-PMing their own work does force analysts' to build up that muscle which will make their overall work product better in the end.
-They'll be working within the context of stakeholders, biasing their work to be of higher importance, than if they simply did their own work without regard to external teams.
+PMing their own work does force analysts to build up that muscle which will make their overall work product better in the end.
+As a result of working closer with stakeholders, their work product will already be of higher value, all else equal, than had they begun working on something that no one asked for.

 Having said that, project managing your own workflow can add a lot of administrative overhead.
 This means more meetings, documentation and emails, all of which take away from the core job of an analyst -- analyzing!